tilli-pro/hegemony/README.md

-# hegemony
+# HEGEMONY

-one identity provider to rule them all
+And one identity provider to rule them all.